selina98/website/content/goals.md

 I WILL be ready to graduate.<br/>
 I WILL have taken the MCAT.<br/>
-I WILL have another internship lined up in research or in tech.<br/>
+I WILL have an internship lined up in tech.<br/>
 I WILL be planning to travel abroad in aid of third world countries.

 Five years from now...